itsjfx/ecovacs-hacking/x1_omni.md

 * I inject the mitmproxy cert to `/etc/certs/ssl/`, but this doesn't seem to be needed, as the client on the robot doesn't seem to check certificates
 * It seems the MQTT endpoint is using a self-signed TLS cert, so `mitmproxy` was complaining.
 I had to add `--ssl-insecure` to fix it.
-* MQTT is also on port 443 which is annoying cause Wireguard doesn't pick it up. after decoding one message as MQTT it figures it out
+* MQTT is also on port 443 which is annoying cause Wireshark doesn't pick it up. after decoding one message as MQTT (assigning the ephemeral port) it figures it out

 ### wireshark